Skip to main content

 - Monica Eaton-Cardone, Chargebacks911

-What are you doing to increase business growth despite the challenges of the pandemic?
 This question can go a long way to help struggling entrepreneurs keep their heads above water.
-A good mentor will most likely share insights that will help you choose the right marketing strategy, organizational model, and the best remote work policy for your business.
+A good mentor will most likely share insights to help you choose the right marketing strategy, organizational model, and the best remote work policy for your business.

 - Chioma Iwunze, Time Doctor

-The questions I have had the most trouble with during these strange times are how much cash we should be hoarding, if we should pay off our debt in full or keep balances to hold onto money, and when this will all be over.
-We want to be ready for this to end so we can hit the ground running with all of our back-burner projects completed and new marketing strategies ready to go.
+The questions I have had the most trouble with during difficult economic times are how much cash we should be hoarding, if we should pay off our debt in full or keep balances to hold onto money?

 - Ben Walker, Transcription Outsourcing, LLC

-Business owners should be willing to take both the nitty-gritty of daily business as well as the overall vision of their company before a mentor.
+Business owners should be willing to take both the nitty-gritty of daily business and the overall vision of their company before a mentor.
 Some of the questions that could lead to great conversation include:

 - Ahmed Mir, Nature and Bloom

-An answer to such a question reveals the thinking process behind the decision-making of such a person.
-Getting to know the mental models that the mentor uses can get you on a fast track to becoming an independent business owner and a mentor to someone else.
+An answer to such a question reveals the thinking process behind a person's decision-making.
+Getting to know the mental models that the mentor uses can put you on a fast track to becoming an independent business owner and a mentor to someone else.

 - Jakub Kliszczak, Channels